This information will help you understand hair loss during cancer treatment.

-How much of your hair falls out or thins depends on the type, dose, and timing of your treatments.
+The amount of hair that falls out or thins depends on the type, dose, and timing of your treatments.
 The speed at which it falls out also varies from person to person.
 You may first notice hair on your pillow in the morning or see it when you shower or brush your hair.

 Some people will experience hair thinning rather than hair loss.
-Speak with your nurse about what to expect after your chemotherapy or radiation therapy.
+Hair thinning is when your hair feels and looks thinner in texture.
+Talk with your healthcare team about what to expect after your chemotherapy or radiation therapy.

 Once your treatments have stopped, your hair should begin to grow back.
 Hair regrowth can take 3 to 5 months.
-Your hair may look or feel different in terms of texture or color.
+Your hair may have a different texture or a color.
 In rare cases, your hair will not grow out as fully as it did before.

 There is a very small risk that your hair will not grow back after radiation therapy to the head.Back to top